 An email support system is superior in many ways.
 It’s not asynchronous and therefore is inherently more convenient.
 A person can send an email to a company and walk away, checking for a response when it’s convenient for them.
 A person is not committed to engaging in a real-time conversation which can get interrupted or lost due to connectivity issues or by simply clicking to a new Web page.
 Email also keeps a record.
 Emails can be stored and accessed later.
 On a phone call or Webchat interaction, no record exists.

-Email is the most used digital customer service channel according to Forrester 1, but 62% of companies do not respond to customer service emails2.
+Email is the most used digital customer service channel according to Forrester 1, but 62% of companies do not respond to customer support emails2.
 This presents a real risk to customer loyalty and satisfaction.

 For the companies that do respond on email, they are not doing so quickly enough.
 Customers expect businesses to respond to their emails within an hour3.
 The average response time to customer service request is 12 hours and 10 minutes2.
 Furthermore, only 20% of companies are able to completely answer questions on the first reply2.

 From these numbers, it’s clear that email customer support needs to be improved.
 Customers want resolutions in their inbox.
 Making this worse, customer expectations for service in every channel are increasing; they expect faster response times and better responses.
 Companies like Amazon and Zappos have set the benchmarks for customer service, and people now demand quick, convenient support from every company they do business with.